Kuly14/DJED/README.md

 yarn hardhat --network mainnet deploy --tags first
 ```

-After the ICO is over.
+After the ICO is over deploy the main controller that the users will interact with.
 If you deploy before the ICO is over the transfer_tx won't go through and you will have to do it manually.

 ```bash
 yarn hardhat --network mainnet deploy --tags second